khushi0205/Submission_BTC/README.md

    - Precision: 98.3333%
    - Recall: 98.3333%
 4) The final_algo.ipynb file creates an individual Random Forest Model and predicts the predicted signal for the whole dataset in order to plot the graph
+5) The eda.ipynb contains graphs on the following:
+   - Bitcoin Prices Over Time
+   - Bitcoin Trading Volume Over Time
+   - Moving Averages of Bitcoin Prices
+   - Fear and Greed Index Trend Over Time
+   - Relative Strength Index (RSI) Over Time
+   - Stock-to-Flow Reversion Over Time
+   - spent output profit ratio (SOPR) Over Time
+   - Histograms for 'funding_rates', 'reserve', 'mvrv', 'nrpl', 'nupl'
-5) The trained model if saved in the model_sig.sav file so it can be used in the following manner:
+6) The trained model if saved in the model_sig.sav file so it can be used in the following manner:

    import joblib<br>
    model_sig = joblib.load('model_sig.sav')<br>
    pred = model_sig.predict()

-6) Graph.png is the output graph from the trained model
+7) Graph.png is the output graph from the trained model
-7) Deep Learning was not used as it was a case of classification with only 936 data points whereas deep learning requires a huge dataset.
+8) Deep Learning was not used as it was a case of classification with only 936 data points whereas deep learning requires a huge dataset.
-8) Skills used in this project are:
+9) Skills used in this project are:
    - Feature extraction
    - EDA
    - Outlier Detection(Not necessary in this scenario as outliers are crucial for our model)